Tuesday, August 23, 2011

 BLUEBERRIES, SAVORY AND SWEET

-You can see 138 color photos of many of the recipes in my new book, World Vegan Feast, in this photo album.
-There are now twenty 5-star reviews of "World Vegan Feast" on amazon.com.
-Purchasing info in the far right-hand margin (just under photo of my book) in " UPDATES ON MY NEW BOOK, "WORLD VEGAN FEAST".
+You can see over 100 color photos of many of the recipes in my new book, World Vegan Feast, in this photo album.
+There are now twenty-seven 5-star reviews of "World Vegan Feast" on amazon.com.

 Blueberries are one of the prides of the Pacific Northwest and there is a bounty of them available right now.
 Sure, we can freeze some, or make jam, but it's so wonderful to be able to simply eat all of the fresh ones you can hold!
 Although I am trying not to make tempting desserts right now, I was sorely tempted to make a luscious blueberry pie, but I decided against it in favor of a blueberry shortcake.
 (I didn't make both-- trying to reign in the calories!)
 Besides, we (sadly) hadn't had a shortcake yet this year (DH LOVES shortcake!).
 We also had a British friend over for lunch one day and she had never had real American-style shortcake with the hot biscuits-- as good an excuse as any to make it.
 We had vegetables for lunch so that the dessert could be the main attraction!